tango-controls/tango-doc/source/getting-started/development/cpp/cpp-quick-start.rst

 Each device has a series of `attributes`, `pipes`, `properties` and `commands`.

-An `attribute` is identified by a name in a device and represents the data fields a Device wants clients to Read or Write or receive Events.
+An :term:`attribute` is identified by a name in a device and represents the data fields a Device wants clients to Read or Write or receive Events.
 It has a value that can be read or can also be changed (read-write attributes).
 Each attribute has a well known, fixed data type.

-A `pipe` is a kind of attribute and it consists in a data stream or channel for exchanging a stream of any Tango data type.
+A :term:`pipe` is a kind of attribute and it consists in a data stream or channel for exchanging a stream of any Tango data type.
 Data types can be sent individually or grouped together in a Blob

-A `property` is identified by a name in a device.
+A :term:`property` is identified by a name in a device.
 It consists in a data stored in the database and used to configure Devices at startup.

-A `command` is also identified by a name and is the action of a device the clients needs to execute.
+A :term:`command` is also identified by a name and is the action of a device the clients needs to execute.
 A command may or not receive a parameter and may or not return a value when it is executed.

 Any device has at least a `State` and `Status` attributes and State, Status and `Init` commands.
 Reading the State or Status attributes has the same effect as executing the State or Status commands.

 Devices belong to a `Device Class` and are hosted in a `Device Server`.

-The `Device Class` implements a generic Device behaviour.
+The :term:`Device Class` implements a generic Device behaviour.
 Properties are used to configure the specific Device.
 Device Classes can be implemented in `Python`, `C++` or `Java`.

 TANGO devices live inside a operating system process called `TANGO Device Server`.
 This server acts as a container of devices.
 A device server can host multiple devices of multiple TANGO classes.
 Devices are, therefore, only accessible when the corresponding TANGO Device Server is running.